 The pattern will emerge and we can get a good idea of the pedal assist range for a given speed.
 The results are posted in the "Assist Level 3 / Normal Pedaling" row.

 So for example, if you have a 21.0 Ah battery pack and you want to average about 20 mph with normal pedaling, you can expect to go about 63 miles.
 If you drop the speed to around 14 mph, you can expect to go around 104 miles.

 How far can I go in SPORT mode?

 As the bike goes faster and faster the motor is able to provide less and less assistance.
-At some point the forces pushing the bike forward equals the forces pushing the bike backwards and you settle at the top speed.
+At some point, the forces pushing the bike forward equals the forces pushing the bike backward and you settle at the top speed.